 We will generally bill you on a monthly basis, unless at our discretion the circumstances of a particular case dictate otherwise.
-Our bills are payable within 14 days from the date of invoice.
+Unless agreed otherwise, our trading terms are 14 days from the date of invoice.
 Accordingly, any queries must be raised within this period.
 Direct credit payments are encouraged.
 We reserve the right to charge interest at 15% per annum on any amounts overdue, and also to initiate legal proceedings for debt recovery if any invoice is overdue by more than 30 days.
 Should we incur costs in connection with collection of fees or disbursements, these will be recoverable from you, in addition to the interest charges.

 We or a related entity may agree to act as your undisclosed agent in cases where you do not wish your identity or involvement to be disclosed.
 If we do, you agree to indemnify us against all costs and liabilities we incur.
 Those costs and liabilities include our fees and disbursements.
 In cases where a legal action is unsuccessful, they may also include the other party’s legal costs and damages and the costs of complying with the orders of a court or other body.
 We may seek funds or other security or protection from you in advance as a condition of acting as your agent.

 Our normal practice is to seek funds in advance to cover anticipated fees and expenses in any new matter and to seek major disbursements in advance in ongoing matters, particularly where these are likely to be of a significant order of magnitude.
 We reserve the right at our sole discretion to undertake independent credit enquiries on any client at any time, and we do this routinely before accepting instructions from any new client.
 It is also our policy to assign internal credit ratings to all of our clients and these are reviewed on an ongoing basis.
 We reserve the right to pass credit information to our debt collectors, and to notify credit agencies of any serious default.